apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 ## Open a Project in the SDK

-Use the `cordova` utility to set up a new project, as described in The Cordova The Command-line Interface.
+Use the `cordova` utility to set up a new project, as described in The Cordova The Command-Line Interface.
 For example, in a source-code directory:

         $ cordova create hello com.example.hello "HelloWorld"
         $ cd hello